-As well as designing for durability, companies must consider what happens to their products at the end of their use.
+As well as designing for durabilityThe ability of a product, component or material to remain functional and relevant when used as intended., companies must consider what happens to their products at the end of their use.
 This is a sticking point for many companies whose products may not be easily disassembled or contain materials that can not be recycled, reused or composted.

 Phil said: “We always ask ‘what happens next with the material?’, and we’re currently working with a few ideas relating to material recapture and repurposing current products.
 There are also a couple of ideas and research projects for complete recovery of the material for future boards, however at this stage the funding would be a pretty major barrier to entry.”

 Shifting to a circular economy is no easy task, but as more companies begin their transition and more start-ups launch with circular economy in mind, the easier the transition will become — until eventually the momentum is unstoppable.

 You may also like

 Five circular design stories from Latin America By Milena Lumini, Latin America Content...

 Ep 15: Design in the Age of Digital with John Maeda